 One of six consumer spending categories (the others being consumer durables, services, housing, transportation, and health care).
 It makes up about 46% of total consumer spending in the United States each year.

-Consumer non-durables are a good career path.
-It is an important part of the economy, as it contributes to the manufacturing sector.
+Consumer non-durables is an important part of the economy, as it contributes to the manufacturing sector.
 Consumer non-durables are goods that are used once and then disposed of by the consumer.

 What are the advantages of working in non-durable consumer goods?

 Consumer non-durables is a growing industry, with plenty of employment opportunities and career advancement.
-Is Consumer Non-Durables A Good Career Path?
-Yes, It Is a career that combines creativity with innovation, so you may want to consider a job in this field.
+It Is a career that combines creativity with innovation, so you may want to consider a job in this field.
 You might also enjoy the following benefits:

 Is Consumer Non-Durables a good career path?

-Is Consumer Non-Durables A Good Career Path?
-Of course, the consumer non-durables industry is a rapidly growing sector with high growth potential.
+Consumer non-durables industry is a rapidly growing sector with high growth potential.
 The industry is expected to expand at a 7 percent compound annual growth rate (CAGR) over the next 5 years.
 There seem to be several other elements that make this field appealing to experts, including:

 What types of jobs are available in Consumer Non-Durables?